 What are Wood Ear Mushrooms

-Wood ear mushroom is a group of edible fungus grown in China and popular in Chinese cuisine.
+Wood ear mushroom is a group of edible fungus grown in China and popular in many other Asian cuisines.
 Since they grow on wood and look like ears, people named them wood ear mushrooms.
 The most common two spices are regular wood ear mushrooms and black wood ear mushrooms.

 They can be harvested either in the Spring season or in Autumn.
 Natural wood ear mushrooms can be found in moist forests and now they are cultivated as food widely in China.